anjilinux/project-devops-realtime/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 ![1674334798862](image/02_Y_Windows_Ubuntu/1674334798862.png)

-We need to use the URL `http://gitlab.mydevopsrealprojects.com/` and the registration token to Register the runner.
+We need to use the URL `http://gitlab.mydevopsrealprojects.com/` (not `https`) and the registration token to Register the runner.

 ## 7. Update the certificates